aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

-**Procedure:** The cover fraction within a radius of 1250 m around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.180) inside the buffer, using the `egvtools::radius_function()`.
+**Procedure:** The cover fraction within a radius of 1250 m around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.180) inside the buffer, using the workflow `egvtools::radius_function()`.
 During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Then the layer is rewritten to set its name.
 Finally, the layer is standardised by